 Test chart captures from the 28 f/1.4 Art lens show us that in the center through full frame periphery of the image circle, this lens performs very well at f/1.4 and, especially with contrast improving, noticeably better only 1/3 stop down at f/1.6.
 This lens' f/2 results are really impressive and the f/2.8 results are awesome.
 This lens is ultra-high-resolution-ready.

 In addition to our standard lab tests, I like to share some real-world examples.
-The images below are 100% resolution crops from images captured in RAW format using a Canon EOS 5Ds R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "1" (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images below are 100% resolution crops from images captured in RAW format using a Canon EOS 5Ds R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "1" (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).
 These examples are from the center of the frame.

 Viewed on their own, the f/1.4 results are very good and, with a small amount of contrast and sharpening added, they are easily useable.
 Because the f/2 results are so impressive, they appear considerably better than the f/1.4 results, making the wide-open results appear not as good as they really are.
 The f/2.8 results are simply stunning.